NicMcPhee/web-sockets-example/DEPLOYMENT.md

 Docker is a tool for creating and running "containers."
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package.
-We will use Docker to separate our app into three containers.
+We will use Docker to separate our app into three containers:
 One for the Java server, one for hosting the client files, and one for the database.

 - A Docker **image** is the blueprint for a **container**.
 It contains the filesystem and instructions for what to execute.